vishalmusale/Grokking-Modern-System-Design-Interview/Design Google Maps/Challenges of Google Maps' Design/README.md

 The idea is to break down a large graph into smaller subgraphs, or partitions.
 The subgraphs can be processed and queried in parallel.
 As a result, the graph construction and query processing time will be greatly decreased.
 So, we divide the globe into small parts called segments.
 Each segment corresponds to a subgraph.

 #### Segment
 A segment is a small area on which we can work easily.
 Finding paths within these segments works because the segment’s road network graph is small and can be loaded easily in the main memory, updated, and traversed.
-A city, for example, can be divided into hundreds of segments, each measuring 5 \times 5\ miles
+A city, for example, can be divided into hundreds of segments, each measuring 5×5 miles.
-5×5 miles.

 ```
 Traversing is visiting the graph vertices to reach a specific vertex.